100 days of DOGE: lots of chaos, not so much efficiency

 At one center at the National Institute for Occupational Safety and Health, it took a scientist a month to get authorization to buy $200 of dry ice to preserve urine samples, a purchase usually made at a local supermarket.
 Because the administration has barred many employees from making purchases, a colleague in another regional office who still has a government credit card paid for the dry ice, but it had to be shipped to the lab - at an additional cost of $100, according to a source familiar with the matter.

-The Centers for Disease Control and Prevention, which oversees NOSH, did not respond to a request for comment.
+The Centers for Disease Control and Prevention, which oversees NIOSH, did not respond to a request for comment.

 DOGE and the White House have also banned many agencies from communicating with outside vendors as they halt thousands of federal contracts.